The triangle face shape isn’t one we come across too often since it is not as common as their round, oval or heart-shaped counterparts.

 Don’t go for a middle part on triangle faces unless its off-center.
 This emphasizes a wide jawline.
 Try a deep side part instead.

-8. Fancy Updos
+8. Fancy Updos for a Triangle Face Shape

 Try your hand at fancy updos, especially those with a curl.
 Styles like a girly pompadour, fauxhawk or victory roll at the bang or crown area create more width up top, effectively making your features more symmetrical.